FelixFonteneau/katacoda-scenarios/clojure-aws-api/step2.md

 Now we will start using the [aws-api](https://github.com/cognitect-labs/aws-api).

-Several dependencies are for our Clojure project are needed, they are the library of aws-api.
+Several aws-api dependencies are needed to be included in our Clojure project, in order to have a proper interface of AWS.

 First, we have the following necessary libraries to install,
 - `com.cognitect.aws/api`
 - `com.cognitect.aws/endpoints`